LeonDaCosta/WaysOfWorking/README.md

 Pair coding is not or everyone and doesnt work in all teams.
 It can sometimes require a strong bond and similar working style between 2 developers.
 When this rare situation is found it should be encouraged for solving complex issues and debugging difficult mystical problems.
-THe power of 2 minds working together can be far better than 1 mind going round and round in circles.
+The power of 2 minds working together can be far better than 1 mind going round and round in circles.

 ### Plan your design and architechture